arvidn/libtorrent/docs/building.rst

 .. _`BEP 38`: https://www.bittorrent.org/beps/bep_0038.html

-If you experience that libtorrent uses unreasonable amounts of cpu, it will definitely help to define ``NDEBUG``, since it will remove the invariant checks within the library.
+If you experience that libtorrent uses unreasonable amounts of CPU, it will definitely help to define ``NDEBUG``, since it will remove the invariant checks within the library.